B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifyParalogousLoci.rst

     Loci_mode_allele_size: The mode allele size of the loci, query and subject values are separated by '|'.
     Loci_mean_allele_size: The mean allele size of the loci, query and subject values are separated by '|'.

-This is an intermediate file that can be used for consultation of the filtering criteria.
-Not every match found here will be in the final recommendation file.
-Only those with the value TRUE in the columns "if_loci_intersect" and/or "if_close distance" will be joined in a final cluster.

 .. csv-table:: **paralogous_loci_report_cluster_by_id.tsv**
    :header: "Joined_loci_id", "Clustered_loci_ids"
    :widths: 10, 20